-Modern AI methods are helping solve problems by making the need of human intervention (and error) at each level lesser, by breaking them into a number of smaller, isolated and well-defined problems, and solving them one at a time.
+Modern AI methods are helping solve problems by making the need for human intervention (and error) at each level lesser, by breaking them into a number of smaller, isolated and well-defined problems, and solving them one at a time.

-In addition to helping deepen our understanding of the universe and ourselves by aiding in scientific study – from medicine to astrophysics to medieval history – AI is in the music we listen to, the products we buy online, the movies and series we watch, our routes of transportation, and even the news and information that we have available.
+In addition to deepen our understanding of the universe by aiding in a scientific study – from medicine to astrophysics to medieval history – AI is in the music we listen to, the products we buy online, the movies and series we watch, our routes of transportation, and even the news and information that we have available.

 Lyrebird is a tool for automatic assimilation and imitation of a person’s voice from a few minutes of sample recording.
 While the generated audio has a notable robotic tone, it still makes a pretty good impression.

-Neuralink is a company that seeks to provide a brain-computer interface by using an ultra-thin mesh, or neural lace, that can be embedded in the skull for neuroprosthetics.
+Neuralink is a company that seeks to provide a brain-computer interface by using an ultra-thin mesh or neural lace that can be embedded in the skull for neuroprosthetics.

-Is AI a potential threat?
+Is AI technology a potential threat?

 With such futuristic technology, fear and concern are natural reactions.